 How you deal with emotional or angry employees is crucial to maintaining a positive working environment.
 Whether or not you notice it, every workplace has a company culture.
 The way you deal with upset employees will shape the culture of your business.

 In almost every working environment, a time will come when an employee will get angry or upset.
 For a manager, this can be overwhelming and may be an issue that you're unsure how to handle.
-Whether this is through tears, anger or anxiety, how you deal with these situations is important for both the employee and the company as a whole.
+Whether this is through tears, anger or anxiety, how you deal with these situations is vital for both the team member and the company as a whole.
 If an employee has a negative encounter with a manager when emotions are high, this could lead to them feeling dissatisfied or even leaving the company.

 How to deal with upset employees